 Article 1:

 Under the name of the European Federation of Sexology, the Federation is established as a non-profit association pursuant to Chapter 2 (Articles 60-79) of the Swiss Civil Code.
-The Federation is linked scientifically with the WAS but at the same time, maintains jurisdictional and administrative independence.
+The Federation has been officially registered in Croatia in accordance with the applicable national regulations on the 19th October 2020.
+The Federation is linked with the WAS but at the same time, maintains jurisdictional and administrative independence.

 Article 2:

-The registered address of the Federation will be in the country of the President and will rotate every four years as appropriate.
+The registered address of the Federation is Karlovac, Naselje Marka Marulića 10 e, Croatia.
 The bank account of EFS must be in the country of the Treasurer, in an international bank with European branches, and under the responsibility of the Treasurer.

 Article 3:

-The European Federation of Sexology will not discriminate based upon sex, gender, religion, race, sexual preference, age or lifestyle.
+The European Federation of Sexology will not discriminate based upon sex, gender, gender expression, religion, race, sexual preference, age or lifestyle.

 Article 4: